dai-siki/vue-image-crop-upload/README.md

 ## Change log
 #### @2.1.0
-- Strengthen the function of image rotation and not preview square avatar
+- Strengthen the function of image rotation and does not display square preview picture

 #### @2.0.5
 - Added the **spanish MX** language pack (thanks @vickvasquez)